cFocusWeb/blanchette-website/content/franchises/tartar.en.md

 ---
 title: TARTAR Station Franchise - Restauration
 description: >-
-  This fast service counter specializing in tartares, tatakis and poke bowls is your stop for healthy and go meals.
+  This fast service counter specializing in tartares and poke bowls is your stop for healthy and go meals.
 slug: tartar-station
 identifiant: tartar
 image: "/img/franchises/tartar-franchise.jpg"